 Message banner.
 Messages and pictures are shown here.
 The message is shown in the banner.
 Longer messages will scroll.
 Above the banner, a gray overlay shows the sender, the time of the message and the number or hashtag used.
 If the message has a picture, the picture appears as another overlay above the banner.

 Instructional banner.
-JammText instructs the audience to text, tweet, or tag on Instagram.
-These messages are shown in red.
+JammText instructs the audience to text, tweet, or email.

 Montage banner.
 JammText shows banners from your montage.
 These images are held on screen for 5 seconds each.